maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 ### Point Mapping

-Let $$x \in \RR^3$$ be a fixed point in our rigid frame, we consider the mapping to absolute coordinates:
+Let $$x \in \RR^3$$ be a fixed point in our rigid frame, we consider the mapping to the absolute coordinates:

 $$s: (R, t) \mapsto Rx + t$$